Immigration and Pathways To Citizenship

-Around the world, America is known for a simple promise: no matter who you are or where you come from, you are welcome here.
+Around the world, America is known for a simple promise: no matter who you are, how you come here, or where you come from, you are welcome.
 Impact works to help our nation live up to that promise for South Asians and immigrants from all over the world.
 We must live in a country with equal opportunity, where all immigrants are treated with dignity and respect, and given a fair pathway to citizenship.

 The Challenge